OpenTermsArchive/contrib-versions/Evernote/Privacy Policy.md

 *   To enable other users to communicate with you through Work Chat.
 *   To show in your user profile.

-Your location and calendar information – but only if you elect to share it
+Your location and calendar information – if you elect to share it

 *   To enhance your Notes with location and calendar information.
 *   To show you relevant content to which you have access.